-Like a lot of people I have a bit of a coffee addiction and poor Matt doesn’t fare much better.
-Whether we’re traveling or at home, the first thing we do when we wake up is decide where we’re going to get coffee from and how quickly we can get there.
+Like a lot of people, I have a bit of a coffee addiction and poor Matt doesn’t fare much better.
+Whether we’re travelling or at home, the first thing we do when we wake up is to decide where we’re going to get coffee from and how quickly we can get there.
 What is the quickest route to the cafe and how little effort do I have to put into my personal appearance before I show my face there?

 The espresso in Italy is so enjoyable and delicious because the focus is on the extraction process.
 As it’s served in espresso form, it is impossible to hide poorly extracted coffee behind milk, syrups and other things so the baristas spend a long time learning how to extract the coffee perfectly.
 We found ourselves waking up in the morning and looking for the nearest cafe to grab an espresso to kickstart the day and we’d stop in and have a quick top up before hitting the pavement again throughout the day.
 Italian espresso = life.